The DHT: A Shared, Distributed Graph Database

 After this first check, the authorities runs the data through the proper system and app-level validation rules, then sign the result and return it to the author as a validation receipt.
 If the result shows that validation failed, it’s called a warrant.
 They can use that warrant to justify taking action against the rule-breaker, such as refusing to communicate with them and deleting all their data, and they can also present that warrant to others as a warning and an explanation of why they’re not holding the data.
 This is what creates Holochain’s immune system.

 Using cryptographically random data (public keys and hashes) as addresses has a couple benefits.
 First, validator selection is impartial, resistant to collusion, and enforced by all honest participants.
 Second, the data load is also spread fairly evenly around the DHT.

-The important thing is that the DHT remembers what you’ve published, so it’s very hard to break the rules without getting caught.
+The important thing is that your peers in the DHT remember what you’ve published, so it’s very hard to break the rules without getting caught.

-- Source chain entries can be private (kept on the user’s device) or public (shared with the group).
+- Source chain entries can be private (kept on the user’s device) or public (shared in the DHT).
 Source chain actions are always public.
 Participants share these with their peers in a distributed database called the DHT.

-- A piece of data in a DHT is retrieved by its unique address, which is based on the data’s hash.
+- A piece of data in a DHT is retrieved by its unique address, which is based on its hash.

 - Each participant takes responsibility to be an authority for validating and storing a small portion of the public data in the DHT, informing their peers of the range of addresses they’re taking responsibility for.

-- Peers in Holochain’s DHT is a validating DHT that remembers the validation result of existing entries.
-This speeds things up for everyone and allows the detection of bad actors.
+- Peers in Holochain’s DHT validate all data they store, sharing validation results with peers who ask for the data.
+This speeds things up for everyone and allows rapid, efficient detection of bad actors.